tamzi/eltiketi/README.md

 Gradle commands:
- [] to fix the issue with gradle runs
+ Because we are caching, be sure to run the clean command first to fix any caching issues.

+* Run `./gradlew clean` to clean all build outputs.
 * Run `./gradlew bootRun` to run the application.
 * Run `./gradlew build` to only build the application.
 * Run `./gradlew check` to run all checks, including tests.

-* Run `./gradlew clean` to clean all build outputs.
+To run a specific service:
 * Run `./gradlew :inventoryservice:bootRun` to run the inventory service